hbc/NGS_Data_Analysis_Course/sessionV/lessons/07_functional_analysis.md

 ## Learning Objectives

-* to explore web-based tools for motif discovery and functional analysis of the peak calls
+* to explore web-based tools for motif discovery and functional enrichment analysis of the peak calls

 # Motif disovery and functional analysis